-The total megawatts for these proposed projects represents the largest solar development in a residential area for upstate NY and quite possibly the Northeast.
+To our knowledge, the total generating capacity of these proposed projects (over 175 MW) represents the largest amount of solar development in a single residential township in upstate NY and possibly the Northeast.

-Recently many of us have spotted “Solar Saves Farms” signs around the Hecate project sites.
-Here’s what the NYS Department of Agriculture and Markets says about solar and farming in their comments on the Hecate Greene PSS:
+You may have spotted “Solar Saves Farms” signs around the Hecate project sites.
+Here’s what the NYS Department of Agriculture and Markets says about solar development and farming: